caedmonjudd/betterlorem/README.md

 Welcome to BetterLorem -- hopefully a better way to generate the famous Lorem Ipsum text for your applications.
 Every call to BetterLorem will generate a new transcript based on your parameters.
 This includes a new latin transcript for a fresh look and feel.

+This gem works great as a view helper, a lazy attribute for FactoryGirl -- really anywhere you need to call it.

 ## Getting Started ##

 All you need to do is install the Gem: